oven-sh/bun/docs/bundler/macros.md

 console.log(`Your random number is ${0.6805550949689833}`);
 ```

 As you can see, the source code of the `random` function occurs nowhere in the bundle.
 Instead, it is executed _during bundling_ and function call (`random()`) is replaced with the result of the function.
+Since the source code will never be included in the bundle, macros can safely perform privileged operations like reading from a database.

 ## When to use macros